-How can I tell if dryer balls are actually working my clothes?
+How can I tell if dryer balls are actually working on my clothes?

 If you've tried all the cult-favorite laundry products including everything from this best-selling fabric defuzzer to this portable clothes steamer, now's the time to bite the bullet and finally hop on the dryer ball bandwagon, too.
-Below you'll find the five top-selling dryer balls to try, because who said you had to keep using the same boring laundry products?
+Below you'll find the eight best dryer balls to try, because who said you had to keep using the same boring laundry products?

 - Best Overall: Smart Sheep Wool Dryer Balls

 - Best for Linens: Branch Basics

 - Best Organic: Woolzies Wool Dryer Balls

 - Best for Lint: Handy Laundry Wool Dryer Balls

 - Best for Static: Parachute Wool Dryer Balls

 - Best for Pet Hair: Ecoigy Wool Dryer Balls